UoBCS/3rd-year/hci/assignments/assignment1/assignment-notes.md

 ## Participant 1

-- I: What's your profession P1?
+- I: What is your profession?
 - P: Currently I'm a primary school teacher in Coventry.
 - I: Are you a UK citizen?
 - P: Yes, moved here from Malta 13 years ago and got citizenship.